A buyer’s guide to conversational AI

 Interoperability: Conversational AI solutions should seamlessly integrate with the EHR and other existing systems, databases, and digital channels.

-Data security and privacy: Solutions must protect patient privacy and comply with HIPAA and all other applicable regulations.
+Data security and privacy: Solutions must protect patient privacy and comply with HIPAA and

 Naturalistic interaction: The user experience should mimic human conversation and include an easy, intuitive interface.